 It’s amazing what your bathroom schedule can tell you about your overall health.
 Something as simple as elimination habits can give you a glimpse into the workings of your body, hint at what might be going on inside, and help you address what needs to be fixed.

-In general, the faster your metabolism, the more you poop.
+Does pooping more mean you have a fast metabolism?
+In general, yes, the faster your metabolism, the more you poop.
 Those with a slower metabolism may not visit the bathroom twice a day.
 They may only go once a day or once every other day (or even more infrequently).

 Regular exercise, a healthy sleep schedule, and a clean, whole foods based diet will keep your metabolism going at a steady pace—and keep you going to the bathroom regularly.